Beaglefoot/fcc-react-typescript-boilerplate/README.md

 In terminal:

 1. `git clone <repo_url>` to clone obviously
-2. `npm install` or `yarn install` to install packages and meet dependencies
-3. `rm -rf .git` to get rid of all existing git configs and records
+2. `rm -rf .git README.md` to get rid of all existing git configs and records
+3. `git init` to initialize new repo
 4. `git remote origin <url>` to add new remote for your project
+5. `npm install` or `yarn install` to install packages and meet dependencies
-5. Remove/replace existing html, css and javascript files in src/ and test/ directories
+6. Remove/replace existing html, css and javascript files in src/ and test/ directories

 ## Usage